Course Presentation

 Submodules

-3.1 Standardized semen analysis: Lessons for novice and experts.
-Betsy Cairo
+3.1 Standardized semen analysis: Lessons for Novice and Experts.
+To be confirmed

 3.2 Sperm morphology assessment by strict criteria.
-Betsy Cairo
+To be confirmed

 3.3 Semen analysis: Ancillary tests.
 George Liperis